-Safe Haven emphasizes natural control rather than control incited by the use of medications.
+The program emphasizes natural control rather than control incited by the use of medications.
 It is important for patients to gain insight into their emotions and to be free of certain medications that mask the patient’s control.
 While there are effective medications to assist with the symptoms of trauma, the treatment team will recommend these sparingly.
 The use of PRN medications (medicines that are taken “as needed”) will only be utilized after the patient attempts all other avenues of managing the emotional distress.

 See a sample schedule of the Female Trauma-Focused Therapy Program here.

+Heartland Behavioral Health Services provides acute inpatient and residential treatment services to children and adolescents at our treatment facilities in Nevada, Missouri.
 We cannot offer a diagnosis, counseling or recommendations online, however, our professional staff offer 24/7 assessments at no cost.
 We can be reached anytime by calling 800-654-9605.
 If you need immediate medical assistance, contact 911 or seek the nearest emergency room.